Capevace/16bitvm/README.md

-# jsvm
+# 16bitvm
-A small 16-bit VM built in JavaScript.
+A small 16-bit VM built in JavaScript, C++, Java and more.